Sufficient principal component regression for pattern discovery in transcriptomic data: Motivation and methodology

 Solutions $\mathbf{\hat V}_d$ of Equation \eqref{eq:sparsePC} will give projection matrices onto the best $d$-dimensional linear manifold such that $\mathbf{\hat V}_d$ is row sparse.
 However, this problem is NP-hard.

 Many authors have developed different versions of sparse PCA.
-For example, \citet{d2005direct} and \citet{zou2006sparse} focus on the first principal component and add additional principal components iteratively to account for the variation left unexplained by the previous principal components.
-However, such approaches result in non-orthogonal components. \citet{VuLei2013} derives a rate-minimax lower bound, illustrating that no estimator can approach the population quantity faster than, essentially, $q\sqrt{d/n}$ where $q$ is a deterministic function of $\boldsymbol{\Sigma}$.
+For example, \citet{d2005direct} and \citet{zou2006sparse} focus on the first principal component and add additional principal components iteratively to account for the variation left unexplained by the previous principal components. \citet{VuLei2013} derives a rate-minimax lower bound, illustrating that no estimator can approach the population quantity faster than, essentially, $q\sqrt{d/n}$ where $q$ is a deterministic function of $\boldsymbol{\Sigma}$.
 Later work in \citet{vu2013fantope} proposes a convex relaxation to Equation \eqref{eq:sparsePC} which finds the first $d$ principal components simultaneously and nearly achieves the lower bound:

 where $ \mathcal{F}^d := \{\mathbf{V} \mathbf{V}^\top: \mathbf{0} \preceq\mathbf{V} \mathbf{V}^\top \preceq \mathbf{I}_p \text{ and } \mbox{tr}(\mathbf{V} \mathbf{V}^\top)=d \} $ is a convex body called Fantope, motivating the name Fantope Projection and Selection (FPS).
 The authors solve the optimization problem in Equation \eqref{eq:fps} with an alternating direction method of multipliers (ADMM) algorithm.